ypid/yaml4rst/docs/design.rst

 * Why not do it manually?
 Hoped to be helpful.

-  How long can you work on making a routine task more efficient before you’re spending more time than you save?
+  "How long can you work on making a routine task more efficient before you’re spending more time than you save?"
   (Ref: `xkcd 1205`_)

   "I spend a lot of time on this task.
 I should write a program automating it!"